 Going it alone, together

-How are TV writers faring without their agents?
-Those working on existing shows remain unaffected, at least until it’s time to renew their contracts or find a new job.
+How did TV writers fare without their agents?
+Those working on existing shows remained unaffected, at least until it was time to renew their contracts or find a new job.
 As for new deals, a WGA survey reportedly found that 75% of writers had found their most recent job without the help of their agent, often by relying on their managers or lawyers, or their own network.
-Some writers are now wondering whether they even need an agent, according to the Hollywood Reporter.
+Some writers wondered whether they even need an agent, according to the Hollywood Reporter.

-Entry-level writers, however, report feeling more adrift without an agent lobbying on their behalf.
-To help them out, the WGA created a script submission system, and more established writers have set up an online spreadsheet where showrunners and studios can shop for staff writers and scripts.
+Entry-level writers, however, reported feeling more adrift without an agent lobbying on their behalf.
+To help them out, the WGA created a script submission system, and more established writers set up an online spreadsheet where showrunners and studios can shop for staff writers and scripts.
 “An unintended consequence of this fight has materialized: a possible future—a near future—where most working writers don’t have agents at all,” writes film and TV producer (and former agent) Gavin Polone in the Reporter.
-Depending on how and when the dispute ends, it could lead some writers to eschew their agents permanently, in the same way, that people are increasingly negotiating online for cars, homes, and vacations without agents, he notes.

 What’s your perspective on this whole debacle?
 Let’s discuss this in the comments.